Time and Tide

 When travelling around, I opted to keep the set-up built to carry everywhere with a bag for just the lenses and other miscellaneous.

-Blackmagic App
+iPhone - Blackmagic App

-Because it’s a phone, there are a few restrictions we have to consider.
+Because it’s a phone, there are a few restrictions we had to consider.
 Firstly, I would stick to the fixed focal lengths that is given by default.
 Zooming in or out from these ranges instantly degrades the images.
-For the iPhone 15 we were stuck with 13mm, 24mm or 77mm, all with fixed apertures of around F1.6-2.8.
+For the iPhone 15 this meant we were stuck with 13mm, 24mm or 77mm, all with fixed apertures of around F1.6-2.8.
 The default response in the blackmagic app is to adjust the ISO or shutter to compensate for exposure.
 But with a VND, I could lock all the settings and adjust exposure with the VND instead.

 The purpose of having the iPhone 15 was to have a cheaper alternative than a 2nd FX3 that gave us the flexibility of cutting around longer scenes.
 It was very helpful in some moments but you can feel the limitations in certain situations such as in tight spaces without the ability to quickly adjust your settings.